Week 35: End of August / early September

 When that nearly 1,000 voice youth choir arrived at the description of heaven from Revelation 21 and began to sing, "There will be no sorrow over there... there will be no dying over there."
 I found myself weeping with anticipation and joy and thankfulness along with the rest of the congregation.

 The live recording of that service was one of the treasures of my record collection.
-I say "was" because I played it so many times that it inevitably was damaged to the point of being no longer playable.
+I say "was" because I played that vinyl record so many times that it inevitably was damaged to the point of being no longer playable.

 Certainly, God has promised us a glorious future.
 John's vision in the last two chapters of Revelation is that the world will end where it began -- with Creation.
 Only it is a new creation, a perfect Paradise where Christians will reign in and through Christ.